 The duty for a sale doesn’t become liable until the beer leaves the brewery (usually for delivery), so producing beer and manually increasing stock levels will never trigger any duty liability.
 This also in turn means that a reclaim is only needed if the beer was delivered before it was “lost” (for whatever reason).

-If you reduce your stock levels using a manual stock adjustment, and this reduces stock where duty has already been paid (e.g. it was previous returned), then this might trigger a duty reclaim.
+If you reduce your stock levels using a manual stock adjustment (or stock take), and this reduces stock where duty has already been paid (e.g. it was previously returned from a customer), then this might trigger a duty reclaim.
 For casks/kegs, this will be done if you pick a specific tracked container that’s been returned.
 For other items where specific units are not tracked (by you - we track everything behind the scenes), Breww will look first for items where duty has been paid already and put in a reclaim for these (if there are any) before it looks at items where duty hasn’t been paid yet.

 To make an ullage, when the beer is lost having previously left the brewery for a customer, you should use one of the ullage tools in Breww so that Breww can track this for you and save you time.
 When using an ullage tool, Breww will ensure the duty return is correctly updated automatically.
 This can be done in a couple of ways:

 - Go to Containers > Actions & tools > Ullage a container, find the customer, and mark the correct container as ullaged.

 - If you’re making a container collection, it’s usually easiest to go to the customer, then Containers in trade and & uplift orders tab and raise an Uplift order.
 This uplift order will be scheduled into a date and can be added to a delivery run.
 The driver can then confirm the collection of the containers and which (if any) are needing to be ullaged (along with the ullage volume in Litres).